Step 1: Introduction to Gemology

 Gemstone Tumbling Procedures

 The instructions that come with the machine you purchase will be much more specific than this article can be.
-Following those instructions is recommended.
+I recommend following those instructions.
 However, here is a general outline of how the process works.

 - Fill the barrel 2/3 to 3/4 full with stones.
 Make sure that they’re all the same hardness and in an even variety of sizes.
 For example, if your largest stones are three inches in diameter, there should be just as many two-inch stones, one-inch, one-half and one quarter-inch stones.
 These proportions are by volume, not by count.